a-rebmann/semantic-constraint-miner/README.md

 #### Run the experiments
 The experiments can be run using the `evaluate.py` script.
-There are many configuration options that can to be defined in the `eval_configurations` dictionary in the script.
+There are many configuration options that can be defined in the `eval_configurations` dictionary in the script.
 There are already some examples in there.